-We’ve seen fun variations on meat and cheese boards recently and the pinnacle was a hot chocolate charcuterie board for Christmas that had us with all the heart eyes.
-So we’ve been looking for opportunities to try our hand at creative charcuterie board ideas and this was perfect.
+I’ve seen fun variations on meat and cheese boards recently and the pinnacle was a hot chocolate charcuterie board for Christmas that had me with all the heart eyes.
+So I’ve been looking for opportunities to try my hand at creative charcuterie board ideas and this was perfect.

 How to Make a Candy Charcuterie Board:

-There isn’t a ton to this other than having a flair for putting it all together (that’s all Danetta).
+There isn’t a ton to this other than having a flair for putting it all together.
 But mostly you just need to buy a bunch of candy and treats and then put them all together on your board.
-We used a large wooden cutting board, a few ramekins (or bowls) and a wide variety of candy.
+I used a large wooden cutting board, a few ramekins (or bowls) and a wide variety of candy.